aemogie/temedy.java/02_Expressions.md

-# EXPRESSIONS
+# Expressions
-Expressions are a part of statements, which are a part of blocks.
+Expressions are a part of statements, which are a part of blocks.\
-An expression is made up of values/operators and returns a single value.
+An expression is made up of values/operators and returns a single value.\
 Some of the simplest expressions include boolean expressions, number expressions, or, string expressions.

 As an example, we can take a boolean expression